haarisyahya/PSSuccess-Android-Mobile-Application/README.md

 # PSSuccess-Android-Mobile-Application

 This application will help prospective students assess their options as they look to go/return to school.
-The user will enter their program of interest in a search field and the application will compare similar programs throughout universities and colleges.
-The application will also use acceptance rates to compare acceptance probability between programs from different educational institutions based on the users entered GPA.
-This will help the user reach a decision.
+The user will enter their location in a search field and the application will provide a list of universities and colleges in the area.
 Additionally, their location will be used to provide them with accurate program information.
 When the app is launched, note the ‘Splash Screen’ displaying the app logo + theme.
+More functionalities need to be added to the application as the original idea was to provide and compare programs throughout Canada based on their acceptance rate, GPA cutoff and employment rate.

 ![image](https://user-images.githubusercontent.com/80646420/228089948-a3239019-7b28-4a0b-8de3-cad99476f2d0.png)